lars-3010/mcp-context-forge/docs/docs/faq/index.md

 ???+ example "🛡️ How do I enable TLS and configure CORS?"

-    - Use `make podman-run-ssl` for self-signed certs or drop your own certificate under `certs`.
+    - Use `task podman-run-ssl` for self-signed certs or drop your own certificate under `certs`.
     - Set `ALLOWED_ORIGINS` or `CORS_ENABLED` for CORS headers.

 ???+ example "🔐 How do I pass Authorization headers to upstream MCP servers when the gateway uses authentication?"